Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlSyncMember.md

 ## PARAMETERS

 ### -Credential
-The credential (username and password) of Azure SQL database.
+The credential (username and password) of the Azure SQL database.

 ```yaml
 Type: PSCredential